 Jesus is most definitely not a product.

 And I don’t think Bailey believes any of those things.
 But I’ve been in churches that do.
-Funny thing is, I don’t they didn’t start out believing them.
+Funny thing is, I don’t belive they started out believing that.

 They just forgot how big, how amazing this story is.